-A system of classifying truck designs has been developed for this study, distinguishing between truck design features that may effect truck performance in the widest sense.
+A system of classifying truck designs has been developed for this study, distinguishing between truck design features that may affect truck performance in the widest sense.
 Trucks having a given classification under the system may be regarded as being distinctive, in that they have a unique arrangement of rigid structural components and connecting elements (such as springs, dampers, and connecting rods) that control the kinematic relationship between the structural components.

 The primary division in the classification system is by truck frame type and equalization method, indicated by the number n2 in the code below.
 The secondary division, indicated by the number n3 in the code, indicates variants within a specific truck frame type and/or different secondary suspension arrangements.
-Other truck characteristics such as use of inboard or outboard journal bearings, whether one or more axles of the truck are powered or not, and whether the truck is fitted with a body tilt system or wheelset steering, are indicated by added letters.
+Other truck characteristics such as use of inboard or outboard journal bearings, whether or not one or more axles of the truck are powered, and whether or not the truck is fitted with a body tilt system or wheel set steering, are indicated by added letters.